-The purpose of providing the SLPs is that all lesson planning and preparation has been done for you, to support you in teaching comprehensive sexuality education (CSE) content.
-The SLPs are comprehensive lessons with activities and assessment tasks that help you to teach in line with your LO Annual Teaching Plans (ATPs).
+The SLPs have been designed for step-by-step implementation.
+All the lesson planning and much of the preparation has been done for you, to support you in teaching CSE content.
+The SLPs are comprehensive lessons with activities and assessment tasks that help you to teach in line with your Life Orientation Annual Teaching Plans (ATPs).
+In order to deliver these effectively, your responsibility will be to become familiar with the lessons, and practice them as needed, before you teach them.